Audio Glossary for Recording, Mixing and Mastering

 - Stems

-Our long-term goal is to build a comprehensive music glossary that helps readers understand key terms from the music industry, mixing and mastering.
-While we aim to provide accurate and detailed explanations, we are always open to constructive feedback and suggestions for improvement.
+Over time, this section will become a practical audio glossary that helps readers understand key terms from the music industry, mixing and mastering.
+We aim to describe each topic clearly, and we also welcome constructive feedback.